What Makes a VA Loan in San Diego Great for Veterans?

 San Diego VA Loan Funding Fee

-The funding fee is a percentage of the loan amount and is determined by what type of veteran the borrower is, how much of a down payment they have, and if the veteran has used a VA loan in the past.
+The funding fee is a percentage of the loan amount and is determined by what type of veteran the borrower is, how much of a down payment they have, and if the veteran has used a VA mortgage in the past.

 Please refer to the table below: